Important Information Regarding COVID-19

 Dear Patients and Friends,

 We hope this letter finds you all well during this challenging time.
 We are looking forward to seeing you again soon and we thank those of you who have offered words of support and encouragement.
-As of now, we expect to reopen for regular patient care on Monday June 1, 2020.
-However, we will need to continue to comply with any mandates from the State of Maryland, so this date may be subject to change.
+We have been reopened for regular patient care since Monday, June 1, 2020 and continue to comply with mandates from the State of Maryland.

 Our goal has always been to provide the very highest level of dental care available to our valued patients.
-Please rest assured that we are diligently researching and implementing evidence-based approaches to ensure the safest possible environment and that we will reopen in the most responsible manner.
+Please rest assured that we are diligently researching and implementing evidence-based approaches to ensure the safest possible environment and that we will be open in the most responsible manner.

 We want to update you on our new policies and protocols designed to keep you safe and comfortable in our office as we continue to face the COVID-19 pandemic.
 Our focus during the recent closure has been to enhance our already stringent infection control and safety procedures, and to comply with and exceed directives and mandates created by the State of Maryland, the American Dental Association, the U.S. Centers for Disease Control and Prevention and the Occupational Safety and Health Administration.

 You will notice several changes in the office that are all focused on increasing everyone’s personal safety.
 These changes can be found in our information sheet titled “Safe Return to Practice”.
 (See Below)

 Change is always challenging, but our main concern is your health and safety.
 We will continue to approach your care with sensitivity, empathy, and integrity.
 As we navigate this “new normal” together, our ability to accommodate your needs while maintaining a safe environment will continue to be our foremost priority.

 We look forward to seeing you again soon.
 Please call us so we can help you resume your dental care.

 Dr. Liebeskind, Bridget, Lauren, Lupe, Sarah and Christine